Division of Civil, Mechanical and Manufacturing Innovation

 - Enhance research communities that effectively integrate operational, computational, social, cultural and economic expertise to provide methods and strategies to combat this complex and elusive global security challenge.

-- Catalyze game-changing technological innovations that can improve discovery and traceability of illicitly sourced products and illicitly sourced labor inputs to products.
+- Catalyze game-changing technological innovations that can improve discovery and traceability of illicitly sourced product inputs.

 - Provide research outcomes that inform U.S. national security, law enforcement and economic development needs and policies.